Bradford West Gwillimbury

-Bradford West Gwillimbury is a town in south-central Ontario, in the County of Simcoe in the Toronto Census Metropolitan Area on the Holland River.
+Bradford West Gwillimbury is a town in south-central Ontario, Canada, in Simcoe County in the Toronto Census Metropolitan Area on the Holland River.
 West Gwillimbury takes its name from the family of Elizabeth Simcoe, née Gwillim.

 The former Town of Bradford was amalgamated with portions of the former Townships of West Gwillimbury and Tecumseth to become the Town of Bradford West Gwillimbury on January 1, 1991.

 Communities

 Holland Marsh, a region of #9 humus soil, is located partly in Bradford West Gwillimbury.
 The town, along with the Township of King is the governing body responsible for the maintenance of the drainage system of this source of Canada's produce supply.
 In 2007 a Holland Marsh Drainage System Joint Municipal Board was created in response to a crisis of maintenance of the Holland Marsh Drainage System.

 The Holland River flows through the middle of the southernmost Holland Marsh polder and eventually flows out to Lake Simcoe.
 Geographically, the area is north of the Oak Ridges Moraine.

 Bradford West Gwillimbury consists of the town of Bradford and the former Township of West Gwillimbury, and includes the communities of Bond Head, Coulson's Hill, Deerhurst, Dunkerron, Green Valley, Newton Robinson and Pinkerton.